dimview/magnetophon/README.md

 Duty cycle estimate is updated once per second.
 To establish historical baseline, mean and standard deviation of duty cycle estimate are stored in hourly buckets, separately for weekdays and weekends (local time).
 This data is persisted in file magnetophon.stats in current folder so that it survives magnetophon restart.
+Duty cycle measurements are taken at the end of each recording.

 magnetophon estimates expected mean and standard deviation of duty cycle by interpolating hourly historical baseline.
 If duty cycle estimate is above the threshold, a notification